Edwin Jarvis: Contest of Champions

-Characterization

-Personal life

-Edwin Jarvis once started a pen pal relationship with a young girl who would grow up to be the superhero Silverclaw; it was later revealed that the orphanage, aware of Silverclaw's abilities and Jarvis's ties to the Avengers, chose to assign Jarvis as Silverclaw's sponsor in the hope that his ties to the Avengers could be useful.
-Silverclaw's trip to the United States to meet Jarvis would be foiled when the youth was forced into helping terrorists in a massive attack.
-Silverclaw's efforts helped the people in danger at the airport, including Jarvis himself.
-Since then, Silverclaw has referred to him as 'Tio (Uncle) Edwin', with Avengers such as Janet van Dyne noting that Silverclaw's ties to Jarvis made the girl practically family.

-While Jarvis was shown dating May Parker during Spider-Man's initial career in the New Avengers, this relationship has been negated by the revelation that the man that May had dated was a Skrull impostor.

-Jarvis also has a mother to whom he is very close.

-Powers and abilities
+Abilities

 Edwin Jarvis is skilled at self-defense and basic hand-to-hand combat.
 He was a former boxing champion of the Royal Air Force for three years and had received military combat training and personal tutelage in unarmed combat by Captain America.
 Although he is in good health and physical condition, past injuries inflicted by Mister Hyde may have hampered his fighting prowess.

 Reception

 In 2012, Edwin Jarvis was ranked 25th in IGN's list of "The Top 50 Avengers".

 Other versions

-House of M

-In the House of M: Iron Man series, the A.I. system in Tony Stark's suit is referred to as "Jarvis", predating the AI version seen in the Marvel Cinematic Universe.

 Marvel Zombies

-In the Marvel Zombies mini-series in which all of the world's superheroes (and many of the villains) are transformed by a sentient alien virus into flesh-eating zombies, it is revealed that Edwin Jarvis was torn apart and shared-out amongst the Avengers.
-As Colonel America speculated, he appears to have been so mortified by the spectacle of his beloved Avengers as hungry corpses that he barely put up a fight.
+An alternate universe version of Edwin Jarvis appears in Marvel Zombies: Dead Days, where he is killed by the zombified Avengers.

 Marvel Noir

 In the Marvel Noir universe, Edwin Jarvis is Tony Stark's engineer and personal assistant.

 MC2

 Edwin Jarvis, now with visibly gray hair, continues to serve as the butler to the Avengers Next in the MC2 universe.
 During the initial 12 issue run of A-Next, Jarvis is shown as a mentor to the young heroes.
 Along with Scott Lang, Jarvis attempts to aid and assist the Avengers anyway he can.
 He was later joined by Tony Stark and the blind Hawkeye.